• Skip to primary navigation

 In some places, obtaining fresh root vegetables can be quite difficult.
 That is why many have depended on using the powdered version instead.
 Contained in a small bottle, powdered taro gives the same taste as a fresh one with an added long shelf life.

-You will need an ice cream maker to make taro ice cream with taro powder.
-Simply combine heavy creamer, milk, eggs, sugar and the flavoured powder.
+To make taro ice cream with taro powder, you will need an ice cream maker.
+Simply combine heavy creamer, milk, eggs, sugar, and flavoured powder.
 Then, let the machine do its magic!

 Did you try making your own taro dessert at home?
-Share with us a photo by tagging us on Instagram @honestfoodtalks!
+Please share a photo with us by tagging us on Instagram @honestfoodtalks.

 best recipe on taro ice cream